 Under California state law, the noise contours provided in the ALUCP must reflect the anticipated growth in operations at the Airport during at least the next 20 years.
 (Public Util.
-Code §21675(a).
-Figure 4-1 shows noise contours that reflect operating conditions at the Airport under forecasted year 2017 conditions (See SMX Master Plan Update Final EIR, 2010).
-While the number of annual average daily operations used to produce the noise contour reflect forecasted operational numbers that are higher than those presented in the forecast being used for the 2017 Master Plan update, model inputs including runway length, runway use percentage, flight track usage, time of day distribution, and weather conditions should remain relatively similar.
-Because the 2017 noise contour represents a higher number of operations, the contour is likely larger than a noise contour based on the forecasts for the 2017 Master Plan update and thus more conservative.
+Code §21675(a)) Figure 4-1 depicts noise contours for year 2032 conditions at the Airport.
+These noise contours are taken from the Draft EIR prepared for the Draft Final Airport Master Plan in 2014 and are based on the Airport's approved forecasts.
+The 2032 noise contour represents 133,150 annual operations, or 365 annual average daily operations.
 More information on the aircraft operational data used to produce the noise contours can be found in Appendix A.